datawire/datawire-common/docs/source/tutorial/barker.rst

 different pieces (the Python/Datawire code, the browser, and the proxy).
 In particular, we have noticed that the hostname ``localhost`` can resolve to two different addresses on machines with IPV6 enabled (i.e. most modern systems).
-To avoid this problem, the default hostname on both launch.py scripts is ``127.0.0.1``.
-Please keep this in mind if you pass a hostname to the launchers.
+To avoid this problem, the default hostname for Barker and the Monitoring Dashboard is ``127.0.0.1``.
+Please keep this issue in mind if you pass a hostname to the launchers.